ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 So only our Angular client will be able to retrieve the access token in the form of a JSON Web Token.

 ## JSON Web Token (JWT)
-JSON Web Tokens or JWT, often pronounced as 'jot', is an open standard for a compact way of representing claims to be transferred between two parties.
+JSON Web Tokens or JWT, often pronounced as 'jot', is an open standard for a compact way of representing data to be transferred between two parties.
 What this means is that it's a special kind of object which has some data in it.
 It can also be digitally signed to make sure it is not tampered with.

 In its compact form, JSON Web Tokens consist of three parts separated by dots (.), which are: